goldenmaza/aveline/frontend/REVISION_HISTORY.md

+*#####* - [Frontend] Revision history corrected - Apr 11, 2025

+In this commit we have corrected the SHA commit codes for the latest commits in this document.

+v.2.33.0

+b83241f - [Aveline] Example env file updated - Apr 9, 2025

+In this commit we have updated the sample env file to now work with the Vite migration.

+v.2.32.0

-f27f208 - [Frontend] Images wrapped with picture and source markup - Apr 9, 2025
+4d6a745 - [Frontend] Images wrapped with picture and source markup - Apr 9, 2025

 In this commit we have added so all 'img' tags are now using the wrapping 'picture' tag, with multiple 'source' tags, in the markup.
 The possible 'source' options will be loaded from the env file.